KamuJeong/ModelFramework/README.md

  ...
  *\- Kim Chun-Soo, Flower*. posted [here](https://blog.naver.com/elguapo81/20170048417)

-A model which has POCOs can be accessed by it's URI.
+A model which has POCOs can be accessed by its URI.
 You just call model's name, then framework provides it!
 Framework is so generous that it'll always respond to your call, although any of you have detached ones.